nkishnani/GitHub-notes-/git_github/github_notes.md

 ## The Command Line

 - `git init` : allows the working directory to be tracked via Git.

 - `git add` : serves as the staging command.
 Adding a file indicates that these changes are about to be committed to the branch you are in.

--
+- `git commit -m "**COMMIT MESSAGE**"`: commits the changes to the files currently staged and links it with a message detailing the changes.
+Commits are tracked like checkpoints on the current branch you are working on.

+- `git status`: gives a breakdown of the files currently staged, and the files that have been altered but not committed yet.

+- `git log`: gives a breakdown of times and meesages of each commit on the branch you are working on.

+- `git diff`: gives a breakdown of the differences between the file you are currently working and the state of that file based on the last commit.

 ## More resources